fasyakhuza/ExoPie/PunziSignificance/forKungHsiang/README.md

 * Change the line 11 for the background file name
 * Change the line 13 for the background cross section
 * Change L18 for the integrated luminosity
+* Change L105 for the signal efficiency that you get from previous macro
 * When you run this second macro, you will get the punzi significance